-This command is typically used with the instrument in the "one-shot" measurement mode to trigger and acquire a specified number of readings.
-The SAMPle:COUNt command is used to specify the number of readings (see Triggering commands on page 8-16).
+Description This command is typically used with the instrument in the "one-shot" measurement mode to trigger and acquire a specified number of readings.
+The SAMPle:COUNt command is used to specify the number of readings (see Trigger Subsystem).
 Note that with sample count >1, the readings are stored in the buffer.